EHC plan reviews: information for young people

 It's important to share your views!

 This helps those around you make sure you get the right support.
 There are many ways you can do this, for example you could record yourself, draw pictures or ask someone to write down what you want to share.
-The Council for Disabled Children's How to share your views for your annual review document may be helpful to look at.
+The Council for Disabled Children's How to share your views for your annual review resource may be helpful to look at.

 Some examples of things you might be asked to share are:

-• What do people like about you?
+- What do people like about you?

-• Who are the important people in your life?
+- Who are the important people in your life?

-• What is important TO you – now and in the future?
+- What is important to you, now and in the future?

-• What is important FOR you – now and in the future?
+- What is important for you, now and in the future?

-• What is working well?
+- What is working well?
 And not so well in your life now?

-• What support and help do you need?
+- What support and help do you need?

 Answering these questions isn't easy!

-The National Development Team for Inclusion (NDTi) has information that can help.
+The National Development Team for Inclusion has information that can help.
 These might also help you to share your views:

 Before the meeting you can think about questions you want to ask or things you want to share at the meeting.
 You might want to make a list to take the meeting to remind you what you wanted to say or ask.